 But I never could describe how terrific my brother was.

-But now I have nobody to depend on.
-Nobody to go places with.
+But now I have nobody to depend

 Nobody to beat up and complain and cry on.

-When we are driving far I will have no one’s shoulder to sleep
+When we are driving far I will

 on.
 Nobody to bribe or threaten.
 Nobody to scare or make fun of.